each/draft-aname/draft-ietf-dnsop-aname.md

 cannot trivially obtain the target address records' original TTLs.
 Fortunately this is likely to be a self-correcting problem for similar reasons to the query-bunching discussed in the previous subsection.
-The primary master re-checks the target address records just after the TTL expires when its upstream cache has just refreshed them, so the TTL will be nearly equal to the original TTL.
+The primary master can inspect the target address records just after the TTL expires when its upstream cache has just refreshed them, so the TTL will be nearly equal to the original TTL.

 A related consideration is that the primary master cannot in general refresh its copies of an ANAME's target address records more